kiing-dom/kiing-dom/README.md

 - 🌱 I’m currently learning Java and Python
 - 🧠 I am currently proficient in HTML, CSS and Java (my Python needs some work)
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me: DM's on twitter @domFPS
+- 📫 How to reach me: DM's on twitter (in bio)